 The Norfolk Fire Department is “Fighting for a Cure” during October, selling Breast Cancer Awareness tee-shirts.
 All sizes are $20.
 Send a message or email email@example.com.
 Pickup is in Norfolk, but some surrounding town delivery is available.
 This year’s style is a Lime Green Sport-Tek “Athleisure” T-Shirt with a custom pink logo.
 All proceeds benefit the Norfolk Children’s Foundation in memory of Laverne Barbagallo.
 Donations to support the cause are always welcome.
 PayPal: Norfolkfire or mail donations to: Norfolk Fire, 20 Shepard Rd.
 Norfolk, CT, 06058.

+Need a ride?
 Transportation in Northwest Connecticut can be difficult if you don’t drive, but there are three options available for public transport to doctor’s appointments, shopping and picking up prescriptions.
-The Norfolk van runs Monday, Tuesday and Thursday, with Friday designated for shopping in Torrington; call 860-542-5829.
-Geer Village Dial-a-Ride is available weekdays from 8:00 a.m.-4:30 p.m; call 860-824-7067.
-Finally, Northwestern CT Transit operates Wednesday for local rides to Torrington and Winsted; call 860-489-2535.
-Its Ritz Program is available for longer distances, such as Hartford Hospital, UConn Medical, Yale-New Haven and the Greater WaterburyArea.
+The Norfolk van runs Monday, Thursday and Friday, with Friday designated for shopping in Torrington; call 860-542-5829.
+Geer Village Dial-a-Ride is available weekdays from 8:00 a.m. to 4:30 p.m; call 860-824-7067.
+Finally, Northwestern CT Transit operates Wednesday for rides in Norfolk or to Torrington; call 860-489-2535.
+Its Ritz Program is available for local doctor’s appointments and longer distances, such as Hartford Hospital, UConn Medical, Yale-New Haven and the Greater Waterbury area.
 At least 24 hours advance notice is required for the Norfolk van and Geer, and 48 hours for Northwestern CT Transit.